-CADA may require a physician's health care provider's statement verifying the need for three or more consecutive days of sick leave, including, medical appointments, illness, injury and beginning and expected ending dates.
+CADA may require a health care provider's statement verifying the need for three or more consecutive days of sick leave, including, medical appointments, illness, injury and beginning and expected ending dates.
 Any employee who is on an excused absence for more than three days, due to illness or injury, must contact Human Resources prior to returning to the workplace.

-Sick leave is intended solely to provide income protection in the events protected by law of illness or injury, and may not be used for any other absence unless specifically approved by the employee's supervisor.
+Sick leave is intended solely to provide income protection in the events protected by law and may not be used for any other absence unless specifically approved by the employee's supervisor.